A lot of people ask me about brand design and the graphics that accompany these blog posts.

 That ad doesn’t just speak to me.
 It sings.

 Hats off to the creative team that did that ad.
-And a round of applause for the client at Subaru who actually stood up against the industry convention and agreed to leave the car out altogether.
+And a round of applause for the client at Subaru who actually stood up against the industry convention and agreed to leave the car out of the ad altogether. (yes, you CAN do a branding ad without showing the product.)

 It takes guts to run a full page ad in a national magazine without showing the product.
 And I’m sure the dealers gripe about it, and say “it’s just a branding ad, it’s never going to sell anything.”